Zuehlke/machines-code-people/README.md

 **How to finalize your article:**

+  * Go to your forked repo and continue to edit your article file in directory `/articles`.

+  * Use [GitHub Flavored Markdown Syntax](https://guides.github.com/features/mastering-markdown/) in the markdown file.

   * In all your commits you should use the issue number of your article prefixed with `#` .
    Example: `#15 add article to Table of Content`.

-  * Link your article in the `/SUMMARY.md` file on your fork.

-  * Write your article in your article's markdown file using the Markdown syntax.
+  * Edit the `/SUMMARY.md` file on your fork to list and link your article in the Table of Content.
-   The syntax used is similar to the [GitHub Flavored Markdown Syntax](https://guides.github.com/features/mastering-markdown/).

 **Conventions / Guidelines for Article Content:**